Baywest Homes: Locations

-Corporate awards and recognition
+Recognition

-Baywest Homes has been the recipient of a number of industry-specific awards, including the SAM Awards which recognize creative and professional work in the Calgary home building industry.
+Baywest Homes has been the recipient of a number of Sales and Marketing (SAM) Awards which recognize creative and professional work in the Calgary home building industry.

 The table below summarizes the SAM Awards that Baywest Homes has received since 2000.

-Work in the community
+Charity work

-Building Hope for Kids: A Night in Manhattan (2012) - Baywest Homes sponsored this inaugural event in support of the Alberta Children's Hospital Foundation.
-The event was held in at the Telus Convention Centre and included New York inspired food stations, silent and live auctions as well as live music from Barry Shaw and Unique Soul.
+Building Hope for Kids: A Night in Manhattan (2012) - Baywest Homes co-sponsored this fundraiser event the Alberta Children's Hospital Foundation.
+The event was held in at the Telus Convention Centre.

-Caring for Kids Radiothon (2012) - Baywest Homes supported this event as a part of Brookfield Residential.
-Taking in place in February 2012, the event raised over $1.9 million for the Alberta Children's Hospital Foundation.
+Caring for Kids Radiothon (2012) - Baywest Homes supported this event as a part of Brookfield Residential in February 2012.
+Brookfield served as a co-sponsor of the fundraiser event, which raised over $1.9 million for the Alberta Children's Hospital Foundation.

-Inn from the Cold's Polar Bear Plunge (2011) - Held in the community of Mahogany, Baywest Homes participated in this event held by Hopewell Residential Communities to raise money for Inn from the Cold.
-The event as a whole raised over $50,000 for Inn from the Cold and has since raised more than $100,000 in subsequent years.

 Build it Forward (2011) - This initiative, headed by the country music singer Paul Brandt, involves building houses for families in need and having them "build it forward" by participating in other community initiatives.
 Baywest Homes was a featured builder for the initiative, which was shown on CMT Canada.